This article has been updated to include new information as of 20 January 2022.

 Google Analytics and Google Search Console are two free tools that you can use to better understand how effective your digital marketing strategy is – or if you need to improve on something.
 The main difference between GA and GSC is that, for GA, it seeks to help you find out how a user found your website, who’s navigating throughout your website and what they’re using it for.

 For example, a person looking for a hamburger restaurant in Parramatta happens to see your GMB listing on the Knowledge Graph and they click the website button above your business name.
 That one click is enough information that goes into Google Analytics.
 Go through Acquisition > All Traffic > Source/Medium and you’ll see which sources and mediums are the most effective way to get traffic.
-If you see that Google My Business / Website-CTA is in your top 10, then you know that your GMB listing is doing pretty well in getting traffic.
+If you see that Google Business Profile / Website-CTA is in your top 10, then you know that your GMB listing is doing pretty well in getting traffic.

 On the other hand, Google Search Console helps you understand your SEO performance.